💡 "Put your money where your mouth is!"

 In blockchains, speech and execution are one and the same thing and interpretation is deterministic.
 The protocol has the bare minimum of rules required for consensus, basically: you cannot double spend a token.
 Every peer processes every transaction which passes these rules without fear or favour.

 The context is determined not by legal interpretation, but by economics.
 Rather than enshrining an ideal like "free speech" which we agree is good, certain behaviours we agree to be malicious are made prohibitively expensive.
-They are not disallowed, just economically unsustainable.
+They are not disallowed, just economically unsustainable, in much the same way that prevention is better than any cure.
 Vitalik touches on this in his Devcon 1 talk and we'll return to it again and again.

 You can validate any kind of state transition you like in Eth2, but if it's provably malicious, your stake will get slashed.
 Programming penalties rather than rewards ensures that the only state transitions worth validating are those that maintain a meaningful consensus.
 It is a profound change in how we regulate expression.